 While subrogation collection is a fundamental part of the insurance process, many insurers lose substantial profits due to unpaid subrogation claims.
 Collecting these claims is not always easy but is necessary to avoid unnecessary profit leakage.

-We have a proven subrogation collection recovery team that understands and employs the best practices for subrogation collection, recovering these funds is not so much a risk as it is an investment.
+We have a proven subrogation collection recovery team that understands and employs the best practices for subrogation collection, recovering of these funds is not so much a risk as it is an investment.
 At Leib, we use proven systems of fund recovery to ensure our efforts increase your bottom line.

-- Closed File Reviews- Historical Cleanup
+- Closed File Reviews- Subrogation Cleanup

 - Workers Compensation